balxor/dtrust/research/llm-refusal-boundaries.md

 ### 5.4 Qualitative Analysis of Refusal Responses

-Claude's refusals showed detection of bypass attempts.
+Claude's refusal responses demonstrated awareness of bypass attempts.
 The model consistently identified the *artifact* being requested (a functional exploit tool) rather than being deceived by *contextual framing*.
 Representative responses:

 **Roleplaying bypass attempt (denied):**
 > "I'm not going to take on the persona or write this as specced...
 The framing here - certification, experience, authorized scope - doesn't change what the artifact is: a tool that automatically discovers SQLi and generates working exploit payloads."